Existence and Uniqueness of Stationary Solutions in 5-Dimensional Minimal Supergravity: Uniqueness of Minimal Supergravity Solutions

 As in the vacuum case \cite{HollandsYazadjiev}, there are five regions to consider when establishing boundedness of the distance function.
-Namely: $1)$ the interior of axis rods, $2)$ the interior of horizon rods, $3)$ a neighborhood of infinity, $4)$ corner points which are the intersection of two axis rods, and $5)$ poles which are intersections of a horizon and axis rod.
-It has been shown \cite{Armas:2014gga} that the Mazur quantity remains bounded in a neighborhood of infinity, and as mentioned above this implies boundedness of the distance function in region $(3)$.
+Namely: $1)$ the interior of axis rods, $2)$ the interior of horizon rods, $3)$ a neighborhood of infinity, $4)$ a neighborhood of the poles, which are intersections of a horizon and axis rod, and $5)$ a neighborhood of corner points, which are the intersection of two axis rods.
+It has been shown \cite[\S 2]{Armas:2014gga} that the Mazur quantity remains bounded in a neighborhood of infinity, and as mentioned above this implies boundedness of the distance function in region $(3)$.
 Furthermore, the harmonic map does not blow-up at a horizon rod and thus the distance is controlled in region $(2)$.
-The arguments needed for regions $(4)$ and $(5)$ are similar to those of $(1)$, and hence we need only focus on the interior of axis rods.
+The arguments needed for regions $(4)$ and $(5)$ are similar to those of $(1)$, which we will treat first.

 Consider an axis rod $\Gamma_l$ having rod structure $v_l$.
 By assumption both solutions have the same rod structure, so in particular this rod and its structure are shared.
 Since the linear combination $v_l^i \eta_{(i)}$ vanishes on this rod, the definitions \eqref{Thetadefinition}, \eqref{psi^i}, and \eqref{Upsilon} imply that $\Theta_i$, $d\left(v_l^i \psi_i\right)$, and $\Upsilon$ vanish on $\Gamma_l$.
 The computations \eqref{psiconstant}, \eqref{chiformula}, and \eqref{zetaformula} then show that there exist constants $a_l^{\mathbf{j}}$, $b_l^{\mathbf{j}}$, and $c_l^{\mathbf{j}}$ such that on this rod